drsimplegraffiti/salient-resort/readme.md

 ##### Features

-- Google login
+- Google signUp and  login
-- Local login
+- Local signUp and login
+- User profile page
 - Create, read, update and delete resorts and reviews [To be added]
 - Search resorts by name, location, price and rating [To be added]
 - Filter resorts by price and rating [To be added]